ljcooke/dotfiles/home/.vim/bundle/rust/README.md

 ## Help

-Further help can be found in the documentation with `:help rust`.
+Further help can be found in the documentation with `:Helptags` then `:help rust`.

 ## License